numberoverzero/rook/README.md

 ## Security

 rook spawns processes from wherever it is running.
-A `"github"` hook passes context through environment variables which is [reasonably secure](https://security.stackexchange.com/a/14009) on modern linuxes.
-A `"rook"` hook splits the request body into args through [shlex](https://docs.rs/shlex/) and passes those args to the script.
-Unlike envvars, command args are usually insecure because the default `hidepid=0` option when mounting [`proc(5)`](https://man7.org/linux/man-pages/man5/proc.5.html) allows [other users to view them](https://unix.stackexchange.com/questions/163145/how-to-get-whole-command-line-from-a-process).
+Both `"github"` and `"rook"` hooks pass the hook data through environment variables which is [reasonably secure](https://security.stackexchange.com/a/14009) on modern linuxes.
+Note that command args are usually insecure because the default `hidepid=0` option when mounting [`proc(5)`](https://man7.org/linux/man-pages/man5/proc.5.html) allows [other users to view them](https://unix.stackexchange.com/questions/163145/how-to-get-whole-command-line-from-a-process).
 If you want to forward sensitve data through a `"rook"` hook, you need to protect `/proc/[pid]/cmdline`:
 > Users may not access files and subdirectories inside any /proc/[pid] directories but their own (the /proc/[pid] directories themselves remain visible).
 Sensitive files such as /proc/[pid]/cmdline and /proc/[pid]/status are now protected against other users.

 ## Process spawning